 - with someone who answers your phone; or

 This might be a risk for you, for example, if you have a gambling problem or financial difficulty that you do not want other household members to know about, or if you are experiencing family violence, or because your messages are not secure.

 We will take reasonable steps to de-identify or destroy personal information once it is no longer needed.
 In practice, personal information contained in our hard copy files is kept for at least 65 days before we destroy it, unless you ask us to keep it.
 Personal information kept in our electronic files will be kept for at least seven years after we close your file, and may be kept for longer.
+Where relevant, personal information collected by our third party mailroom will be kept by that party until directed by us to destroy it.
 We will return any of your original documents in our possession when your matter is finalised.

 If you have any concerns about our use of your information, please discuss these with us.
 We will always try to resolve them with you.
 You can contact us, make a complaint, or seek more details about this site or our privacy policies by: